tomtsaoao/nft-ufc/README.md

 # NFT UFC
-NFT of either McGregor, Khabib, Jones or Adesanya - chosen at random using Chainlink VRF \
+NFT of either McGregor, Khabib, Jones or Adesanya - chosen at random using Chainlink VRF
-\
-Hosted on Opensea